What Are The 9 Best Performance Upgrades For My MINI Cooper?

 Engine Internal Upgrades

 The Clutch is the connection between the engine and transmission.
-There are two basic reasons that Mini owners look for clutch upgrades: 1.
+There are two basic reasons that MINI Cooper owners look for clutch upgrades: 1.
 Upgrade to a more durable unit than the stock.
 2. Upgrade to handle the increased horsepower for street and track.

 The flywheel is the surface where the clutch engages and is typically designed with some mass in order to maintain momentum for easier driving.
 The flywheel also contains the ring gear where the starter motor engages.
 The newer 'dual-mass' flywheel contains a dampening system to reduce the gearbox noise and body vibrations.